 For example, you can read Raffi’s book, Down by the Bay (the book even comes with a CD), and ask students to use the pattern in the book, combined with their knowledge of rhyming words and how they are spelled, to create their own verses.

 Wixie even includes a Down by the Bay template to make this process easier for students.
 To open it, select the Curriculum library in the list on the left.
 Open the Language Arts folder, then the Story Adaptation folder, and choose Down by the Bay.

 Students can open this template from their home page when they log in or you can open it and assign the template to students so that it appears at the top of their home page when they log in.

 You could complete a similar project using Dr. Seuss’s How Now Brown Cow or Charles G. Shaw’s Sheep on a Ship.

 Dr. Seuss’s There’s a Wocket in my Pocket really tests students understanding of phonics by using nonsense words.
 Ask students to create their own page in the story by choosing a location and then developing their own name for a creature based on the location.

-Asking them to write/spell the word and record it, provides great formative assessment of how well students can match sounds to spelling and produce words (sounds) correctly based on the spellings they see.
+Asking them to write/spell the word and record it, provides a great formative assessment of how well students can match sounds to spelling and produce words (sounds) correctly based on the spellings they see.

 Matching these sounds to their spellings really comes into play with Dr. Seuss’s Fox in Socks.
 This story begins with a warning to “Take it slowly.
 This book is dangerous.”
 It then challenges the reader to correctly read sentences with similar spellings, but vastly different pronunciations like, ”Sue sews rose on Slow Joe Crow’s clothes.”
 Put your students in the driver’s seat by asking them to use their knowledge of phonics to write their own tongue twister stories.